atreyasha/monix/docs/develop.md

         which automatically corrects tests instead of expecting the user to do this manually

+        1.  this could help for `pip` packages as well

 5. Downgrade

     1.  add pacman hook to update downgraded packages when feature is